-Plena is a system that ingests research, documents, generates auditable reports, and learns from coaches' feedback.
-We emphasize ease of use, reliability, AI transparency, and staff control on every report.
+Plena is a system that generates auditable reports for player development, scouting, and analytics while learning from staff feedback.
+We emphasize ease of use, reliability, AI transparency, and staff control for every report.

 We turn stats into performance, trends, and recommendations for your team.